 Clinical status of Medigene’s TCR therapies

-Medigene’s first company-sponsored clinical trial with a proprietary TCR is planned to start towards the end of 2017.
+Medigene’s first company-sponsored clinical trial with a proprietary TCR is planned to start in early 2018.
 In July 2017, Medigene has therfore submitted a clinical trial application to the German regulatory authority, Paul-Ehrlich-Institut (PEI).
 A GMP-compliant manufacturing process for adoptive T cell therapy using TCR-modified T cells was established together with EUFETS GmbH.

 In addition, Medigene is collaborating with the Max-Delbrück-Center (MDC) and Charité Hospital in Berlin (Germany) to start an investigator initiated (IIT) TCR study in Germany for patients with relapsed or refractory multiple myeloma (MM).
 This IIT is funded by the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung; BMBF) over the next years.
 Patients’ T cells will be equipped with TCRs recognizing the tumor-targeted antigen MAGE-A1.
 The Charité Hospital will conduct and sponsor the study.
 The MDC is responsible for GMP production and cellular analytics.
 Medigene provided regulatory support and consulting on validated analytics and GMP production.